Vere Ponsonby, 9th Earl of Bessborough: Governor General of Canada

 It was announced in early 1931 that King George V had, by commission under the royal sign-manual and signet, appointed Lord Bessborough as his representative.
-The appointment was made on the recommendation of British prime minister Ramsay MacDonald, with input from Prime Minister of Canada Richard Bennett.
+The appointment was made on the recommendation of British prime minister Ramsay MacDonald, with input from Prime Minister of Canada R. B. Bennett.
 It came as somewhat of a surprise, as Bessborough was the only businessman to have ever been appointed Governor General.

 After being admitted into the Privy Council of the United Kingdom on 20 March 1931, Lord Bessborough travelled to Canada and was sworn in as Governor General on 4 April, amid the Great Depression.
 In his travels around Canada, Bessborough witnessed the struggles of Canadians during the Depression.
 He praised their tenacity.
 In Shawbridge, Quebec, he stated in a speech: "There is nothing more encouraging and cheering than the calm steady way Canadians have pursued their daily tasks during the difficult period with a supreme faith in the destiny of their country".
 As a sign of his sympathy with the majority of the populace, he gave up 10% of his salary.